lbryio/lbry.com/content/faq/how-to-get-lbry-command-line.md

 ---
-title: How do I get LBRY for development?
+title: How do I install LBRY for development and contributing?
 category: powerusers
 ---